 2020 - Present

-As with any Discourse forum for a site hosting provider, we see all sorts of questions on The Community.
+As with any Discourse forum for a site hosting provider, we see all sorts of questions on The Forums.
 Ranging from HTTP headers for streaming protocols to undocumented Netlify Identity API concerns to Netlify's hosting platform running on renewable energy.
 All said and done, we constantly see questions and stuck folks that need expertise from all over the modern development stack.
 Far more than what could ever be asked for from the official support staff - after all, Netlify is a hosting provider.
 There are a lot of questions that pertain to an individual site build being broken that have nothing to do with the hosting!

 But, on the other hand, that's what makes it fun.
 I get to see, think about, and debug questions with little context and (not too rarely) a lot on the line.
-It's something we do for free as Community Pilots because we care about the platform and the community.
+It's something we do for free as Pilots because we care about the platform and the community.
 We want to see developers succeed.

 Well that's a mouthful.
 Anyway, after writing Trailing Slashes on Netlify and doing significantly more work in researching Netlify's web-server routing parlance for documents / directories (as it pertains to classical webserver